Logo

 Library Architecture Testing Framework

-This is based on the modular framework with some additional benefits.
-In the modular-driven framework, we divide the application into modules whereas in the library architecture testing framework, we identify the common task that needs to be run and group them into functions.
-Once the functions are grouped then these groups will get in a library and the test script reuses the libraries to create new test cases.
+Library architecture is based on the modular framework with some additional benefits.
+In the modular-driven framework, we divide the application into modules.
+In the library architecture testing framework, we identify the common tasks that need to be run and group them into functions.
+Once the functions are grouped, these groups go into a library, and the test script reuses the libraries to create new test cases.

 Key Features of a Library Automation Framework: